Best Cycling Power Meter

 More and more of you will buy a power meter.
 Many of you will buy more than one.
 Sales growth will continue.

-There are now running power meters (STRYD and others) and there will be swimming power meters, of sorts, in 2018.
+There are now running power meters (STRYD and others).

 In terms of the bike side of the power meter market, we will see yet more new entrants.
-For example, Specialized is rumoured to enter the market in 2018 and Shimano are also a recent entrant.
+For example, Specialized entered the market in 2018 and Shimano are also a recent entrant, possibly with a revised 2020 model.
 I don’t think we will see too many more novel, technical solutions and I believe we will also see continuing downward pressure on prices below 2017 levels.

-Josh at powermetercity.com and Bob at cyclepowermeters.com cogitated over their ‘Best Power Meter‘ lists and made their recommendations.
+Josh at powermetercity.com and Bob at CyclePowermeters cogitated over their ‘Best Bike Power Meter‘ lists and made their recommendations.
 I took the best of their knowledge and combined it with my own to produce these recommendations.
 Three people’s views must be better than one?

 Just to be clear the recommendations below are mine.
 I may well have ignored the far more intelligent advice proffered by Josh or Bob.
 I’ll take the blame 😉